Dynamics of Modular Matings: Geodesics

 Thus there is a M\"obius conjugacy from $\alpha^{r-1}\beta$ to the map $z \to {\lambda z}/{\lambda^{-1}}=\lambda^2 z$, and the derivative of $\alpha^{r-1}\beta$ at its expanding fixed point $x_r$ is therefore

-In particular
+In particular \\

-Now let $W$ be any finite word made up of $s$ blocks, each of the form either $\alpha^{r-1}\beta$ or $\alpha^r\beta$.
-The $s$ points of the orbit of $x^-(W)$ which lie in $(-1,0)$ all lie between $x_{r}$ and $x_{r+1}$, since the Minkowski question mark map preserves order and we know that a binary sequence made up of blocks of the form `$1$ followed by $r-1$ copies of $0$', or `$1$ followed by $r$ copies of $0$', represents a real number which lies between the numbers represented by two periodic sequences made up of copies of just one of these blocks.
-Finally, since the derivative of $\beta$ at $x$ is $1/(1+x)^2$, which is monotonic in $x$, and the multiplier of the orbit is the product of the values of the derivative of $\beta$ at the points of the orbit which are in $(-1,0)$, the general result follows from our initial special case calculation.
+(ii) The $s$ points of the orbit of $x^-(W)$ which lie in $(-1,0)$ all lie between $x_{r}$ and $x_{r+1}$, since the Minkowski question mark map preserves order and we know that a binary sequence made up of blocks of the form `$1$ followed by $r-1$ copies of $0$', or `$1$ followed by $r$ copies of $0$', represents a real number which lies between the numbers represented by two periodic sequences made up of copies of just one of these blocks.
+Finally, since the derivative of $\beta$ at $x$ is $1/(1+x)^2$, which is monotonic in $x$, and the multiplier of the orbit is the product of the values of the derivative of $\beta$ at the points of the orbit which are in $(-1,0)$, the general result follows from our initial special case calculation. \\